WBS In Project Management: Structure, Types, Examples, And Characteristics

 The WBS serves as a foundation for project planning, scheduling, and resource allocation, offering a clear roadmap for project teams to understand, organize, and execute their work effectively.

-The purpose of creating a WBS Tools is to organize and define the total scope of the project in a structured way.
+The purpose of creating a WBS Tool is to organize and define the total scope of the project in a structured way.
 Each level of the hierarchy represents an increasingly detailed description of the project work, from the overall project down to individual tasks.

 Definition of WBS In PMP Terminology